Shooting At Ft. Lauderdale International Airport In Florida Reported [Breaking News]

 — Bradd Jaffy (@BraddJaffy) January 6, 2017

+The shooting incident is alleged to have started at a baggage claim that is located in Terminal 2 of the Ft.
+Lauderdale International Airport.
+As chaos after the shooting ensued, cameras which were outside of the airport showed firefighters and emergency services, along with many passengers, standing outside on the tarmac.
+NBC report that while the Federal Aviation Administration were not ordering an official ground stop outside of the airport, officials were refusing to let anybody go inside for safety reasons.

-Former White House press secretary Ari Fleischer tweeted, “I’m at the Ft.
+Earlier tweets that were occurring right after the shooting included former White House press secretary Ari Fleischer, who tweeted, “I’m at the Ft.
 Lauderdale Airport.
 Shots have been fired.
 Everyone is running.”
 Fleischer has also said at the time that there was one shooter and five victims involved.

 I’m at the Ft.
 Lauderdale Airport.
 Shots have been fired.
 Everyone is running.